christopher-besch/homepage/src/articles/maki_01/maki_01.md

 # Maki
 <!-- ideals -->
-Extensibility, performance, ease of use, type and thread safety, clear ownership and the fear of loosing type information form Maki's main ideals.
+**Extensibility**, **performance**, **ease of use**, **strict type and thread safety**, **clear ownership** and the **fear of loosing type information** form Maki's main ideals.
-I chose C++ because it enforces strict rules and offers handy containers, algorithms and many light-weight abstractions, aiding in the development of a complex system, without compromising on performance.
+I chose C++ because it enforces **strict rules** and offers handy containers, algorithms and many light-weight abstractions, aiding in the development of a complex system, without compromising on **performance**.

-The goal of Maki is to allow the user to create 3D animations using Python.
+The goal of [Maki](https://github.com/christopher-besch/maki) is to allow the user to create 3D animations using Python;
-While the user is constructing their animation in an interactive shell, Maki shows the current status of the animation in a separate window.
+while the user is constructing their animation in an interactive shell, Maki shows the current status of the enimation in a separate window.
 The user is able to freely move the camera in that window.
 In addition to that, Maki provides the ability to *jump in time*;
-The use can decide which frame of the animation should be played.
+The user can decide which frame of the animation should be played.

+This allows an **easy to use** workflow minimizing the time between defining animations and seeing and playing with the results.

 # Clear Ownership